smcgrawDotNet/smcgrawDotNet/README.md

 # Hi, I'm Sam McGraw
 🔭 I’m currently working on creating curriculum for Robotic Process Automation (RPA)

-✨ Durning day-light, I'm the Operations Manager at Photo Box Press
+✨ Durning day-light, I'm the COO at Photo Box Press [A start-up in Brooklyn, NY]

 🌱 Currently learning, for the rest of my life, Python - it is the best